Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Responsive Model

-\thomas{MSB suggestion: Signpost out the results replicated from 4 and elaborate more on why this is a good thing, mention it improves robustness of our results in a more sophisticated and "realistic" model}

-\textbf{Prior strength trades off average quality of product sampled with consistency of outcomes for products} We arrive at the same match quality-producer fairness trade-off discovered in the fixed model by varying $\eta$, though the differing metric definitions for the responsive model lend this trade-off an interpretation that is more grounded in real-world marketplaces.
-Real-world marketplaces prefer for there to be low variance in how products are treated; high-quality products should always get exposure, and low-quality products should always get little to no exposure.
-At the same time, these marketplaces also prefer for their consumers to be getting the best possible experience on the market at every time.
-By changing a single parameter in the ratings design, we demonstrate that a market designer can interpolate between a market that solely optimizes for consumer efficiency to one that solely optimizes for producer fairness.

-\textbf{Improving producer fairness for high-quality products decreases overall match quality} Our fixed model suggested that trying to improve producer fairness for high-quality products by increasing prior strength would necessarily increase exposure of low-quality products and decrease overall match quality.
-Figure \ref{fig:responsive_violin} crystallizes this same observation in the responsive setting, where producer fairness directly maps to consistency in exposure: As we increase the consistency with which high-quality products are bought, the average amount of attention each high-quality product gets is lowered, while low-quality products consistently get more attention.
-In other words, signal-boosting all products helps high-quality products get noticed more consistently, but that signal-boost also makes low-quality products look more appealing, and makes it harder for consumers to identify and buy the best product in the market.

-\textbf{Improving prior strength mitigates rich-get-richer effects} Figure \ref{fig:responsive_lineplot} demonstrates a phenomenon of the responsive model, and of most real-world marketplaces, that the fixed model does not capture: when user reviews have a large impact on estimated ratings, early popularity for a product snowballs demand for that product, even if other products that did not get popular early are of equal or better quality.
-Increasing the prior strength helps mitigate this snowball effect, as stronger priors require more evidence from early reviews that a product is truly high-quality.
-Again, Figure \ref{fig:responsive_violin} demonstrates that mitigating this snowball effect also induces a trade-off: Lucky breaks in popularity for products happen less, but it also takes more evidence for the ratings design to mark a truly low-quality product as bad, replacing the loss in producer fairness from rich-get-richer effects with a loss in match quality from inaccurate estimation of product quality.
+This demonstrates a phenomenon of most real-world marketplaces, not captured by the fixed model: when ratings have a large impact on estimated quality, early popularity for a product snowballs product demand, even if other products that did not get popular early are of higher quality.
+Increasing the prior strength mitigates snowball effects, as stronger priors require more evidence from early reviews that a product is truly high-quality.
+Mitigating the effect induces its own trade-off: Figure \ref{fig:responsive_violin} shows that for high $\eta$ values, lucky breaks in popularity for products happen less, but it also takes more evidence for the system to identify a truly low-quality product as such, replacing the loss in producer fairness from rich-get-richer effects with a loss in match quality.